samarthvaru/PlayListify/README.md

 1. **Installation:** Clone this repository to your local machine and install the required dependencies using `pip install -r requirements.txt`.

 2. **Configuration:** Configure your environment variables, database connections, and any other settings required for your deployment environment.
-Add the folder unencrypted/<your-astra-db-secrets.zip>.
+Add the folder `unencrypted` to the root of your project directory.

+3. **Add Database Secrets:** Place the `astradbsecrets.zip` file containing your database secrets inside the `unencrypted` folder. **Do not add the `unencrypted` folder or `astradbsecrets.zip` file to GitHub**.
+Make sure to add them to your `.gitignore` file to prevent accidental commits.

-3. **Run the Application:** Start the FastAPI server by running `uvicorn app.main:app --reload` from the command line.
+4. **Run the Application:** Start the FastAPI server by running `uvicorn app.main:app --reload` from the command line.
 Your app will be accessible at `http://127.0.0.1:8000`.

+5. **Run with Docker:** Build the Docker image using the provided Dockerfile.
+Run the container with the following command:

+`docker run -d -p 8000:8000 playlistify-app`

-4. **Sign Up:** Create a new user account to access the full range of features offered by the application.
+6. **Sign Up:** Create a new user account to access the full range of features offered by the application.

-5. **Explore and Enjoy:** Once logged in, explore the various features of the application, add videos to your library, create playlists, and start streaming your favorite content.
+7. **Explore and Enjoy:** Once logged in, explore the various features of the application, add videos to your library, create playlists, and start streaming your favorite content.

-## Contributing

-We welcome contributions from the community to help improve and enhance PlayListify App.
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository and create a new branch for your feature or bug fix.

-2. Make your changes, ensuring to maintain code quality, documentation, and test coverage.

-3. Submit a pull request, providing a detailed description of your changes and the problem they solve.

-4. Your pull request will be reviewed by the project maintainers, and any necessary feedback or changes will be requested before merging.

 ## License